How to Give a Cat Insulin

 Choose the injection site.

-Common injection sites for cats are the scruff of the neck or the thigh.
-During your first lesson with us, we’ll help you to decide what injection site will work best.
+It is recommended to administer the insulin in the flank where there is minimal fat deposits.
+During your first lesson with us, we’ll help you to identify what injection site will work best.

 Administer the injection.